 Parenting experts agree that kids need to feel love and affection to grow up with a healthy sense of self.
 In fact some studies show that children who feel love and affection have larger hippocampus area in the brain, resulting in better learning, memory and stress responses.
 We are becoming more and more aware through different fields of science at understanding exactly how importing the parenting role is for developing children.
 However we live hectic and often stressed filled lives, how do we make sure in the midst of the chaos we are still making sure our children feel love?
 What can we do to make sure they know they are unique and special?

-- Project making- We also made this a theme, and it comes and goes depending on schedules.
-But we started simple projects we could sit down and do with the kids, maybe a sewing project, craft, building a robot, a model rocket or some other cool DIY idea we found on Pinterest.
+- Project making- Making this a theme, isn’t always easy in todays busy times and schedules.
+However it is one kids absolutely love!
+We started simple projects we could sit down and do with the kids, maybe a sewing project, craft, building a robot, a model rocket or some other cool DIY idea we found on Pinterest.

 - Get active– running, biking, hiking or something else where you get out and be active with the kids.
 Our kids love this we often load up bikes and head to a local park with trails or we all put on running shoes and we do a few laps around the homestead.
 In fact we did this last weekend and it was the 4-year-old’s idea.

 - Game time– Board games have become a thing of the past, but it is actually awesome family together time.
 We play all sorts of board games, with a big bowl of popcorn and everyone has a great time.
 That’s not where that stops we even have family XBOX time (or whatever game player).
 We play Disney infinity and take turns or even fitness challenge games and have a mock tournament.
 The kids have a blast, and it’s great for us parents too.